code-423n4/2023-03-asymmetry/README.md

 - Please describe required context:
 - Does it use an oracle?:  No
 - Does the token conform to the ERC20 standard?:  Yes
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: Yes
-- Does it use a timelock function?:
+- Does it use a timelock function?: No
-- Is it an NFT?:
+- Is it an NFT?: No
 - Does it have an AMM?:   Yes
 - Is it a fork of a popular project?:   False
-- Does it use rollups?:
+- Does it use rollups?: No
-- Is it multi-chain?:
+- Is it multi-chain?: No
 - Does it use a side-chain?: False
 ```